Miguel A. CentenoSociology and the Princeton School of Public and International Affairs

-Today, Centeno teaches in Princeton’s Woodrow Wilson School of Public and International Affairs.
+Today, Centeno teaches in the Princeton School of Public and International Affairs.
 Through his pet project, “Mapping Globalization,” he pursues leading-edge scholarship on the structures of international trade and the asymmetries of power and equality at play in the global economy.
 His work has earned him grants from the Guggenheim Foundation, the Woodrow Wilson Foundation and the National Endowment for the Humanities.

 While Centeno succeeded in making the leap into the Ivy League, he's never forgotten the challenges he faced as a student from a less advantaged background.
 Those memories inspired him to found the Princeton University Preparatory Program (PUPP).
 PUPP is based on the idea that academically gifted students from low-income families need more than financial aid to help them succeed at top-tier colleges and universities.
 The program seeks to help these students develop the necessary academic skills, confidence and leadership abilities to flourish at top institutions of higher learning.